St Marks River Rise

 Woodwille Karst Plain Project in 2006 spent some time researching this part of St. Marks River.
 It turns out that several underwater caves join the river, bringing in additional streams and thus increasing the power of the stream in the river.
 The joint length of these explored passages – St Marks Natural Bridge System – is 3,690 m long and up to 110 m deep.

 Future protected area?

-The area around Natural Bridge and St. Marks Rise is not entirely wilderness – here and there are built houses and the forest is dissected with roads.
-Nevertheless the hardwood hammock has been preserved here.
+The area around Natural Bridge and St Marks Rise is not entirely wilderness – here and there are built houses and the forest is dissected with roads.
+Nevertheless, the hardwood hammock has been preserved here.

 - Chris Werner.
 Natural Bridge – St. Marks River Rise Exploration.
 Global Underwater Explorers.
-Accessed on July 17, 2011.

-Florida is the tropical paradise of mainland United States.
-Over the last century it has experienced fabulous changes, turning from forgotten, swampy badland into densely populated and rich land.
-Highlights of Florida include architecture of the late 19th and 20th century as well as its giant springs and caves.
+Florida is the tropical paradise of the mainland United States.
+Over the last century, it has experienced fabulous changes, turning from a forgotten, swampy badland into a densely populated and rich land.
+Highlights of Florida include the architecture of the late 19th and 20th centuries as well as its giant springs and caves.

 Powerful natural freshwater springs belong to the most fascinating monuments of nature.
 Even more exciting is the diversity of unusual springs – mineral springs, hot springs, submarine springs as well as the unusual black smokers.
-Especially beautiful are such natural rarities as travertine, silica or salt terraces created by warm and hot springs and, especially, geysers.
+Especially beautiful are such natural rarities as travertine, silica, or salt terraces created by warm and hot springs and, especially, geysers.

 The many springs that jewel the landscape of Florida are translucent openings into a dominion very rare: a crystalline world of fresh water at the edge of the sea.
 The deepest and largest known springs in the world are found in Florida.
 This book is a guided tour of these beautiful environments, with an emphasis on the many strange and wonderful natural inhabitants.